side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 Panic/Anxiety Spectrum Disorders

-As you can expect for an SSRI, especially one that is approved to treat only depression, Celexa will be used to treat all sorts of conditions in the panic/anxiety spectrum.
+If an SSRI is approved to treat only depression, expect it to be used off-label to treat all sorts of conditions in the panic/anxiety spectrum.

 - Panic disorders with phobias